 Yes.
 Applications are only accepted from Australian and New Zealand citizens or permanent residents of Australia.

-Fire & Rescue NSW does not sponsor applicants with other citizenships through the visa application process.
+FRNSW does not sponsor applicants with other citizenships through the visa application process.
 If you are a New Zealand citizen, you are eligible to work in Australia.
-You will however need to:
+However, you will need to:

-- have a current and valid driver licence that can be transferred to a NSW driver licence (Provisional P2 or above).
+- Have a current and valid driver licence that can be transferred to a NSW driver’s licence (Provisional P2 or above).

-Do I need to have a MR (Medium Rigid) licence?
+Do I need to have an MR (Medium Rigid) licence?

-No, but in addition to their driver licence, candidates must be prepared to obtain an MR licence log book from Roads & Maritime (RMS) as part of FRNSW conditions of employment for permanent firefighters.
+No, but in addition to their driver’s licence, candidates must be prepared to obtain an MR licence log book from Roads & Maritime (RMS) as part of FRNSW conditions of employment for firefighters.